Hackerl/asyncio/doc/overview.md

 }
 ```

-If you’ve read carefully, you’ll have noticed the cancellation function registered in `sleep`. `uv_timer_stop` stops the timer, and `promise.reject(task::Error::CANCELLED)` makes the `promise` return a cancellation error.
+If you've read carefully, you'll have noticed the cancellation function registered in `sleep`. `uv_timer_stop` stops the timer, and `promise.reject(task::Error::CANCELLED)` makes the `promise` return a cancellation error.

 > Why check `promise.isFulfilled()`?
-Because after a `promise` is fulfilled, the callback won’t be triggered immediately; it waits for the next event loop, and during this time, cancellation can no longer occur.
+Because after a `promise` is fulfilled, the callback won't be triggered immediately; it waits for the next event loop, and during this time, cancellation can no longer occur.
-> This shows that cancellations don’t always succeed.
+> This shows that cancellations don't always succeed.
 If an error occurs, `task.cancel()` will return a `std::error_code`.

 Once the cancellation is successful, the `CANCELLED` error is returned from `sleep`.
 The `Z_CO_EXPECT(sleep(1s))` statement at the higher level will propagate the error up, layer by layer, until it is handled.

-Most coroutine libraries prefer `context` for finer-grained control over tasks because, in practice, tasks aren’t usually simple chains.
-They’re more like branching trees.
+Most coroutine libraries prefer `context` for finer-grained control over tasks because, in practice, tasks aren't usually simple chains.
+They're more like branching trees.
 When `context` is passed to numerous complex sub-tasks, cancellation initiated at the top can flow down to every branch.
-Does this mean `task.cancel()` can’t provide fine-grained control?
+Does this mean `task.cancel()` can't provide fine-grained control?
 Can it only cancel a single task chain?

 ## Task Tree